How Long Does a Mattress Last?

 Even if you’ve followed all of the do’s and don’ts your mattress could simply just be really old.
 There are a few ways to tell if your mattress should be replaced, and it’s time to change your mattress, between physical signs of aging and your quality of sleep, you’ll know when it’s time:

 - The Sagging is Bad: Mattress sagging is normal after a few years, especially with foam mattresses and spring mattresses.
 But when it becomes so deep that flipping and rotating don’t help, or if it messes up your spinal alignment, this is a sign of extreme mattress wear.
 It may be time to explore other mattress options; you don’t want to sleep in a hammock every night, do you?
+If that sounds like your bed, check out our top picks for the best mattress that won’t sag.

 - Sleep is Causing You Pain: A good night’s sleep is supposed to be restorative, refreshing, and good for your body.
 So, if you’re waking up with aches and pains in your neck, back, hips, and shoulders, it’s probably your mattress.
 Tossing and turning is also a pretty good sign that the support layer of the bed has worn down or is less effective than it once was.